-Dr. Jennifer Martinez, Co-Director
+Dr. Jennifer Martinez, Executive Director

 Jennifer has been an organizer with the PICO National Network since 2001.
 She worked for the San Francisco Organizing Project in 2001-2005 where her work focused on affordable housing and public education reform.
 She joined Peninsula Interfaith Action in 2011 as Interim Director and was made Executive Director in 2012.
 Jennifer is the lead staff member of our Housing and Land Use campaigns and our Bay Area regional work.
 In addition, she oversees staff supervision and fund development for the organization.